NewTec-GmbH/pyJiraCli/README.md

 }
 ```

-  In further versions this might change with the possibilty for the user to provide file templates on how JSON or CSV files shall be read and written
+  In further versions this might change with the possibilty for the user to provide file templates on how JSON files shall be read and written

 ## Used Libraries